tomberget/tf_testing/README.md

 Much like the Jackson 5, it's as easy as ABC..
 Look no further than this article from Amazon:
 [EKS cluster connection](https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-connection/)

+## Credits

+- Much inspiration and code has been lifted and shifted from @Starefossen: <https://github.com/evry-ace/kubernetes-on-air>.
+- A Grafana dashboard has been tweaked, originally created by @buhay.
+Reference in the list below.